How to launch New Product Development: from idea to aisle

 Before settling on the pathway for your NPD, also consider how it fits into your company’s overarching business strategy.
 For your product to be successful, it needs to align with your business’ strategic goals.
 This could be things such as:

 Once you have determined your strategic fit and defined your commercial objectives, you are now ready to craft a concept that will deliver against these measurables.

-For a new product to fly off the shelf, you need to define who you are targeting to ensure your messaging, product mix and communications strategy are sculpted, focused and able to cut through the noise in your category.
+For a new product to fly off the shelf, you need to define who you are targeting to ensure your messaging, product mix and communications strategy are sculpted, focused and able to cut through the noise of your category.

-Your target audience is the group of people you think are most likely to want to buy your product because it resonates with their needs and wants.
 You can slice and dice your audience in many ways.
 How you divide your audience will depend on the objective of your NPD: